Helping Your Teen Become a Safe Driver

 Most parents are nervous about their teenager driving a car.
 As a parent, you are right in your concern.

-Most teens learn to drive by taking driver's education classes.
+Many teens learn to drive by taking driver's education classes.
 While teens are learning to drive, they need to get as much experience as possible with another adult in the car.
-Not all parents have the temperament to do this, though.
-If you find yourself screaming at your teen or making sarcastic remarks, ask another adult family member or friend to help out.
+If you are unable to help your teen learn to drive, ask another adult family member or friend to help out.

-Don't let your teen drive alone—even after he or she gets a license—until your teen has had enough experience and until you as a parent feel comfortable with your teen's driving skills.
-Also, make sure your teen has enough supervised experience driving in adverse conditions, such as rain or snow or at night, before you allow him or her to drive in these conditions unsupervised.
+Don't let your teen drive alone—even after getting a license—until your teen has had enough experience and until you as a parent feel comfortable with your teen's driving skills.
+Also, make sure your teen has enough supervised experience driving in adverse conditions, such as rain or snow or at night, before you allow your teen to drive in these conditions unsupervised.